-All DC registrants, including those who register after the start of a cycle, are expected to complete all the PSP steps in a two-year Continuing Education (CE) cycle.
+All chiropractors, including those who register after the start of a cycle, are expected to complete all the PSP steps in a two-year Continuing Education (CE) cycle.

-DC registrants are encouraged to complete the Competency Assessment within three months of the start of the CE cycle.
-The Competency Assessment can be taken multiple times throughout the CE cycle.
+Chiropractors are encouraged to complete the Competency Assessment within two to three months of the start of the CE cycle.